 tentially Significant pact Less Than Si Mitigation Inco gnificant with rporation Less Than Significant Impact No Impact Conclusion Future physical development wi I be subject to review and conditions wi Il be applied, acc cordingly.
 Source: City of Hanford General Plan and EIR 2017, C City of Hanford Mu unicipal Code XVI.
-UTILITIES AND SERVICE SYSTEMS Would t he project: a) Exceed wastewater treatmen applicable Regional Water Qual ☑ b) Require or result in the cons or wastewater treatment facilit existing facilities, the construct cause significant environmental ties or expansion of tion of which could Ø c) Require or result in the cons water drainage facilities or e facilities, the construction of significant environmental effects xpansion of existing which could cause Ø d) Have sufficient water suppli the project from existing entitler or are new or expanded entitlen ments and resources, Ø e) Result in a determination treatment provider which serve project that it has adequate of projects projected demand in ad existing commitments? es or may serve the apacity to serve the Ø f) Be served by a landfill with capacity to accommodate the disposal needs? Ø g) Comply with federal, state, a regulations related to solid was D Ø
+UTILITIES AND SERVICE SYSTEMS Would t he project: a) Exceed wastewater treatmen applicable Regional Water Qual ☑ b) Require or result in the cons or wastewater treatment facilit existing facilities, the construct cause significant environmental Ø c) Require or result in the cons water drainage facilities or e facilities, the construction of significant environmental effects Ø d) Have sufficient water suppli the project from existing entitler or are new or expanded entitlen Ø e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the projects projected demand in addition to the providers existing commitments? Ø f) Be served by a landfill with sufficient permitted capacity to accommodate the projects solid waste disposal needs? Ø g) Comply with federal, state, a regulations related to solid was D Ø